-Catching the soft cardboard box, “Good.
-Thanks, BG.”
+Catching the soft cardboard box, “Good looking out, BG.”

 I stood in the living room and watched what was on TV for a moment.
 Then I turned to Frankie.
-“I need an ID, Frankie.”
+“I need some ID, Frankie.”

 Frankie chuckled.
 “What the fuck for?
-You planning on going legit on us now?”
+You planning on going legit on us?”

 Not wanting to reveal my secret, “Naw man, nothing like that.
-I just got something personal I need to take care of, and I need an ID to do it.”
+I just got something personal I need to take care of, and I need some ID to do it.”

 I knew Frankie was suspicious.
 Though our crew made fake IDs to bring in a little money, none of us ever asked for one unless there was something illegal involved.
 I announced to my leader that my business was personal.
 Not good.

 Frankie’s smile faded.
 “Yo, BG.
-You planning to go to 5-O or some shit like that?
+You planning to go to the po-po or some shit like that?
 Cause if you are, you already know if we go down, you go down.
 Only, you will go down first.”

-I looked away from Frankie’s threatening stare.
-I took a deep breath and decided to tell the truth.
+I looked away from Frankie’s threatening stare, took a deep breath, and decided to tell the truth.
 Dead, I would not be able to see my siblings ever again, and I didn’t want to die, and they never know what happened to me.